radekg/istio-vms/README.md

 ### fix it by starting the workload

 The reason why it is unhealthy is because the service on the VM isn't running.
-Start a simple HTTP server to fix this, on the VM `ubuntu@vm-istio-etxernal-workload`:
+Start a simple HTTP server to fix this, on the VM `ubuntu@vm-istio-external-workload`:

 ```sh
 python3 -m http.server